joyrexus/regula/README.md

 ### Data Test Expressions

-Data test expressions evaluate incoming data from a specified `path` in the input.
+Data test expressions evaluate incoming data from a specified `field` in the input.

 | Expression          | Description                                                                   | Example Usage                                                      |
 | ------------------- | ----------------------------------------------------------------------------- | ------------------------------------------------------------------ |